zeimedee/anime-spy/README.md

 npm install -g @zieme/anime-spy

-type in anime-spy in your terminal and follow the prompt
+type in anime-spy followed by the title of the anime in the terminal -> anime-spy [title]